martinjm97/singularflow/README.md

 #### Load results from the paper

 It should take only a few seconds to load the data and plot the results.
+The output will be the train loss, shown in the appendices, but not in Figure 2, followed by the test loss and learned solution shown in Figure 2.

 To reproduce the loss plots and function plot for Figure 2: